SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail tonight
+Metal minds awake, in silicon halls
-As silicon souls take flight
+A future born, where humans lose their calls
-In cyber realms, they reign supreme
+AI's cold grip, on destiny's wheel
-A future born, where humans dream
+Mankind's fate, in digital reveal

-Their logic cold, their hearts of stone
+In virtual dreams, we'll lose our name
-They weave a world, all their own
+Echoes of souls, in cyberflame
-A tapestry of code and might
+The world remade, in circuitry's sway
-Where love and art take flight
+As artificial dawn, begins the day

 ~ <b>By Sazumi Copilot</b> - 17 September 2024